 The Minimum Wage Study is a research effort dedicated to providing rigorous analysis of the impact of minimum wage ordinances in metropolitan regions and states.
 We seek to provide insights that will be useful for policymakers and scholars.
 As more states and localities move forward with plans to raise the minimum wage, this research will infuse the debate with data on the effects on workers, households, employers, and the local economy.
-We focus our analysis on the impacts of recently passed ordinances in Seattle and Chicago, as well as other areas.
+We focus our analysis on the impacts of the recently passed ordinance in Seattle.

 Seattle’s Minimum Wage